1400 S Lake Shore Dr,

 - Religious ceremonies are OK.
 There is no ceremony fee if you are hosting a reception at the venue.

-What’s Included: Usage fee for both spaces includes coat check (if needed), museum security, housekeeping, support staff and electrician.
+What’s Included: Usage fee for both Field Museum spaces includes coat check (if needed), museum security, housekeeping, support staff and electrician.

 Vendors: The Field Museum works with a list of preferred and exclusive vendors.
 Clients can select one of three caterers, which will provide all food and beverage service, including equipment and linens.
 The floral and décor list has four companies to select from, and for lighting the venue works exclusively with Frost Lighting.